ClaudeHu/821_Final_Project/README.md

 Team members: Claude Hu, Caitlyn Nguyen, Luenna Wu

-## Description
+## Overview

-This tool can be used to produce basic statistics and graphical displays without any necessary end-user coding.
+This tool can be used to produce graphical displays without any necessary end-user coding.
 It provides a quick preliminary analysis for researchers or scientists to understand their results.

-## Project Plan
+## Description

-A graphical user interface (GUI) will be coded in python.
-This GUI will instruct the user to upload a `.csv` file containing a dataset with an outcome (y) and predictor(s) (x).
-The back-end code will then read in the data.
-The next screen of the GUI will then instruct the user of which variable is the outcome and which are the predictors.
-Later, the user will select the types of data (binary, categorical, discrete, or continuous) for each outcome and predictor.
-The GUI will also have different options for the tool to generate which the user can select through square checkboxes, including:
+A graphical user interface (GUI) was coded in python.
+This GUI instructs the user to upload a `.csv` file containing a dataset with an outcome (y) and predictor(s) (x).
+The back-end code then read in the data.
+The next screen of the GUI then instructs the user of which variable is the outcome and which are the predictors.
+Next, the user selects the types of data (binary, categorical, discrete, or continuous) for each outcome and predictor.
+The GUI will then have different options for the tool to generate which the user can select through square checkboxes, including:

 * Boxplots:<br>
   Shows the five-number summary of sets of data.
 It is helpful for comparing distributions across groups and reveal any potential outliers.